mlh123/BlogPostings/pages/recipes_intro.md

 show: true
 layout: recipeshome
 ---
-Welcome my darling bees,
+Welcome my darling bees to the epitome of honey based recipes.

 **Bee-hind** the 20 years in the beekeeping **bee-ness**, we at **Holden’s Honey Hive** are happy to **bee-hold** our recipe book to celebrate the times **bumbling** along at the very beginning, to becoming a household brand.
 We have filled it to the brim with our most **buzzed-**about recipes incorporating our signature Honey for you, our **colony**.

-From breakfast to supper, *Basil, Apple, Cheese and Honey Omelette* to *Honey, Mustard and Broccoli Slaw*, we have it all to enjoy some truly **un-bee-leviable** family moments.
+From breakfast to supper, *Beeswax Smoothie* to *When Zesty and Sweet Met Salmon*, we have it all to enjoy some truly **un-bee-leviable** family moments.

 Don’t go **pollen** in love just yet, there's more...